 Exercise during the day can lead to better sleep at night by helping you fall asleep faster and sleep more deeply.
 However, for some people vigorous exercise within three hours of bedtime can have the opposite effect by making them feel more awake and alert.
 If that’s you, it’s best to exercise earlier in the day.

-If you’re in the habit of taking naps, take your nap before 5 p.m. and avoid sleeping more than 45 minutes throughout the course of the day.
+If you’re in the habit of taking naps, try to take a 20-to-30 minute nap right after lunch.
 Napping longer or later in the day decreases your urge to sleep at bedtime, which can lead to trouble falling asleep or staying asleep at night.

 Cut the Caffiene